First published in Foreign Affairs on 23 March, 2016.

 When blending isn't voluntary, ethnic boundaries are sure to harden.
 China's Han-based biological nationalism is crushing the civic belonging necessary for natural and meaningful interethnic mingling.
 China must turn its back on social engineering policies if it hopes to create the conditions for a genuine multiethnic society.

-Dr James Leibold is an Associate Professor in the Department of Politics and Philosophy at La Trobe University.
+Dr James Leibold is an Associate Professor in the Department of Politics, Media and Philosophy at La Trobe University.